-Three years ago, Keyonna, a feisty sixth grader, was matched as Lisa’s first mentee.
-For 45 minutes, once a week, they ate lunch together, did preplanned activities, played games and chatted.
+Keyonna, a feisty sixth grader, was matched as Lisa’s first mentee.
+They ate lunch together, did preplanned activities, played games and chatted.
 “As time went on, I watched her grow and mature, both academically and personally.
-By eighth grade she was striving for straight ‘As’ and she’s now a more focused student, ready for high school.”
+By eighth grade she was striving for straight ‘As’ and she’s now a more focused student, ready for high school,” Lisa shared.